aSempruch/SP-Project_0/ReadMe.txt

 	void print(): takes in the array, and the number of entries, then prints the final data from the array of structs  in order.

 Assumptions:
+	CSV file used as input has exactly 28 categories, which are labeled exactly the same way (as in the test file we were given).

 Difficulties:
 	One major problem we ran into other than segmentation faults was our algorithm was duplicating certain elements and overwriting others.
 This lead to an incorrect output.